 These are our, bare minimum, list of things you need to homeschool on the road.

-A Word About Distance Education and Travel
+Distance Education and Travel

 Distance Education is really not considered homeschooling by many.
 It’s school, without bricks and mortar.

 The Most Important Thing?
-Play and Time.
+Play and Time

 Give them time for their own explorations in whatever way they choose.
 Be present, don’t shut yourself off from them with phones and gadgets.
 Without those two things it just won’t work.

 It is absolutely, 100% essential to provide your child with books along with abundant time to read them.
-This is the number 1 most important thing you can possibly do for your child.
+This has to be the number 1 most important thing you can possibly do for your child.

 If you can access public libraries in an English-speaking country, perfect.
 If you are travelling in parts of the world where English isn’t the first language, you will struggle.

-In some countries, for example Sri Lanka, you will find books for kids in English, but they may be hard to track down.
+In some countries, for example, Sri Lanka, you will find books for kids in English, but they may be hard to track down.

-In the olden days of travel, second hand book stores and exchanges were common.
+In the olden days of travel, second-hand book stores and exchanges were common.
 They still exist, but they are fewer and of course, children’s books aren’t widely available as hardly any kids escape school to backpack the world.
 This is why our family owns 4 Kindles.

 Paper and Writing Materials

 Carry a stash of pencils, with rubbers (erasers) on the end.
 You can’t lose a rubber when it’s attached.
-You’ll also need a pencil sharpener, small ruler and coloured pencils.
+You’ll also need a pencil sharpener, a small ruler and coloured pencils.

-Give your kids a sketch pad for their own art and a note pad for their own writing, games or maths.
+Give your kids a sketch pad for their own art and a notepad for their own writing, games or maths.

 It is best to carry pencils in a soft pencil case, we started this journey with a plastic box, it was too bulky.

-A lot of people will suggest that your child will or should keep a daily travel journal.
-Well, my boys would rather extract their own teeth than do that, so don’t be surprised if it’s a non starter.
-Just give them a notepad and let them do what they like with it.
+A lot of people will suggest that your child will, or should, keep a daily travel journal.
+Well, my boys would rather extract their own teeth than do that, so don’t be surprised if it’s a non-starter.

-We prefer laptops over tablets or i pods because we find their use easier to regulate.
-We don’t WANT to kids to have the option of gaming on trains and planes, we want them to read or be present with us, so it’s easiest if no hand held devices, other than the Kindles, exist.
+We never wanted the kids to have the option of gaming on trains and planes, we wanted them to read or be present with us, so it’s easiest if no handheld devices, other than the Kindles, exist.
 Because they never had it they never missed it.